A causal interactions indicator between two time series using extreme variations in the first eigenvalue of lagged correlation matrices: Experiments and discussion

-\item Finally, the trades executed bucket shows very similar behaviour than the Bookkeeping cash serving as validation point for our results (Figure \ref{figureL2W60TE}).
-The reason why Mutual Funds are not in this picture is because the execution process is different for Mutual Funds, much of operations not having to be converted to cash.
-This could mean that, although Mutual Funds has been a product that at least historically until March 2023 has been responsible for the movement of cash balance of our clients (seen Bookkeeping), this has not been due to daily executions in funds from cash but in the form of internal and external transfer funds.
-With regards to trades executed, we can see that from June 2022 until December 2022 the relationships where mixed with shares not holding the majority.
-From December 2022 until now shares have hold the majority with some derivatives gaining importance since march. \end{itemize}
+Finally, the Trades executed bucket shows very similar behavior to the Bookkeeping cash bucket, which serves as a validation point for our results, as can be seen in Figure \ref{figureL2W60TE}.
+The reason why the mutual funds product is not in this figure is because its execution process is different, as much of the operations do not need to be converted to cash (funds transfer).
+This could mean that, although mutual funds has been a product that, at least historically until March 2023, was responsible for the movement of cash-balance from the clients (seen in the Bookkeeping bucket in Figure \ref{figureL2W60B}), this was not due to daily executions in mutual funds with cash, but in the form of internal and external transfer funds.
+With regards to Trades executed, we can see that from June 2022 until December 2022, the relationships were mixed, with shares not holding the majority.
+From December 2022 until now, shares have held the majority with some derivatives gaining importance since March 2023.